HEnquist/camillagui-backend/README.md

 If there is no active config, the `default_config` will be used.
 If this does not exist, the internal default config is used.
 Note: the `active_config` will NOT be automatically applied to CamillaDSP, when CamillaDSP or the GUI starts.
 To have CamillaDSP use it on start, set CamillaDSP's config path to the same as `active_config`.

 If the CamillaDSP instance at `camilla_host`:`camilla_port` is not always available, a backup instance can be configured.
 This allows several gui features to work, even if the primary CamillaDSP is not running.
 It is started together with the backend and used when appropriate.

-#### Hiding GUI Options
+#### Integrating with other software

-If you want to integrate CamillaGUI with other software and hide some options from your users, this is possible through `config/gui-config.yml`.
+If you want to integrate CamillaGUI with other software, there are some options to customize the UI for your particular needs.

+##### Styling the GUI
+The UI can be styled by editing `build/css-variables.css`.
+Further instructions on how to do this, or switch back to the brighter black/white UI, can be found there.

+##### Hiding GUI Options
+Options can hidden from your users by editing `config/gui-config.yml`.
 Setting any of the options to `true` hides the corresponding option or section.
 ```yaml
 hide_capture_samplerate: false
 hide_silence: false